bird-bench/BIRD-Interact/bird_interact_conv/README.md

 4. **Turn limit**
    The back-and-forth in the clarification round is limited by two things:
    • how many ambiguity points were marked in the task, plus
-   • a small extra “patience” allowance.
+   • a small extra “user patience” allowance (default is 3).

 ---